drkthng/blog-v3/_posts/2016-11-06-jekyll-liquid.md

 github: sharu725
 {% endraw %}{% endhighlight %}

-Let's say you create a author section with follow buttons,
+Let's say you create an author section with follow buttons,

 {% highlight html %}{% raw %}
 Follow me on: